datacarpentry/semester-biology/materials/using-help.md

+---
+layout: page
+element: notes
-# Using Python's built-in help
+title: Using Python's built-in help
+language: Python
+---

 You can access Python's built-in help using the `help()` function with the name of any function inside the parentheses: